MartaKliuchnik/hospital-appointment-scheduler/README.md

 The request body must be in JSON format and include the following fields:

-- first_name (string, required): The first name of the new user.
+- firstName (string, required): The first name of the new user.
-- last_name (string, required): The last name of the new user.
+- lastName (string, required): The last name of the new user.
-- phone_number: (string, required) - The user's phone number.
+- phoneNumber: (string, required) - The user's phone number.
 - email: (string, required) - The email address for the new user.
 Must be a valid email format.
 - password: (string, required) - The password for the new user.
 Should meet